gcallah/JohnGray/papers/callahan.md

 #### Oakeshott

+In the next chapter, "Oakeshott as a liberal," Gray writes:

 "[Oakeshott's] first lesson is that the hubristic project of doctrinal or fundamental liberalism – the project attempted by all the liberal thinkers... of fixing the boundaries of government action by some principle or doctrine, be it *laissez-faire*, a specification of allegedly natural (but patently conventional) rights, or a list of basic liberties derived (as in Rawls and Dworkin) from a conception of justice rooted only in the fleeting local knowledge of the American academic *nomenklatura* — embodies a mistaken conception of philosophy itself" (1996, 41).

-Writing about Oakeshott's distinction between civil association and enterprise association, Gray remarks:
+Commenting on Oakeshott's distinction between civil association and enterprise association, Gray remarks:
 "the debacles of Thatcherism and Reaganism suggest that, for us, the enterprise-association state is an historical fate, which we may indeed strive to temper, but which we cannot hope to overcome" (1996, p.
 44).
 One can gather from that passage that Gray was not pleased by the outcome of Thatcherism and Reaganism.
 Indeed,